-Dr. Paula Allen-Meares served from 2009-2015 as Chancellor of the University of Illinois at Chicago (UIC), and Vice President of the University of Illinois.
-She is currently the John Corbally Presidential Professor.
-She holds certificates in management from the University of Michigan and Harvard University, an Executive Education certificate from the Women’s Director of Development Program at Kellogg School of Management, and the Creating and Leading a Culture of Innovation Certificate from Northwestern University.
-She also holds faculty appointments on both the Chicago and Urbana-Champaign campuses, and is Dean and Professor Emerita and the Norma Radin Collegiate Professor at the University of Michigan.
+A native of Buffalo, NY, Dr. Allen-Meares earned her bachelor’s degree at the State University of New York at Buffalo and master’s and PhD degrees from the University of Illinois at Urbana-Champaign.
+She holds certificates in management from the U-M and Harvard University, an Executive Education certificate from the Women’s Director of Development Program at Kellogg School of Management, and the Creating and Leading a Culture of Innovation Certificate from Northwestern University.

-At the University of Michigan, Dr. Allen-Meares chaired the University Health Sciences Council, and was a founding Dean of the Institute for Research on Women and Gender, the National Center for Institutional Diversity, and The University of Michigan Detroit Center.
+In 1993, Dr. Allen-Meares was appointed Dean of the U-M School of Social Work, and under her leadership the School’s endowment grew from $1 million to $43 million, while externally funded research awards reached more than $100 million.
+She also led the initiative to relocate the social work program into a state-of-the-art facility on the U-M campus, including fundraising and construction.
+At U-M, Dr. Allen-Meares chaired the University Health Sciences Council and was a founding Dean of the Institute for Research on Women and Gender, the National Center for Institutional Diversity, and the U-M Detroit Center.
 She was principal investigator (PI) of the Global Program on Youth, supported by the W.K.
-Kellogg Foundation, co-PI of the National Institute of Mental Health’s Research Center on Poverty, Risk and Mental Health and co-PI on an RO1 of the National Institute of Mental Health’s Pathways for Youth, Risk and Resilience.
-She was also PI of the Skillman Good Neighborhoods Grant, and currently at the University of Illinois at Chicago, Dr. Allen-Meares is PI of the NIH Bridges to Baccalaureate grant and the Health Sciences Learning Exchange grant-each advance STEM education, representing over 30 years of external funding.
+Kellogg Foundation; co-PI of the National Institute of Mental Health’s Research Center on Poverty, Risk, and Mental Health; co-PI on an R01 of the National Institute of Mental Health’s Pathways for Youth, Risk, and Resilience; PI of the Skillman Good Neighborhoods grant; and PI of the NIH Bridges to Baccalaureate grant and the Health Sciences Learning Exchange grant.
+Currently, she is co-PI of a center grant on Health Equity Research.